-> To this date Threads and Tangles remains a viable small business.
-My work has been published in a number of magazines and books.
+To this date Threads and Tangles remains a viable small business (albeit for current COVID situation).
+My work has been shown and published in a number of magazines and books.
 I have presented at a number of quilt groups to include Trunk Shows and I have taught locally, nationally and internationally.
 I have also published two online Zentangle Classes which have been well sought after.

 In summary I am a teacher / artist and an award-winning patchwork and longarm quilter.